ahuigo/gofnext/readme.md

 > Warning: Since redis needs JSON marshaling, this may result in data loss.

-### Compare Pointer address or value?
+### Hash Pointer address or value?
+Decorator will hash all function's parameters into hashkey.
-By default, if key is pointer, decorator will compare the real value instead of pointer address.
+By default, if parameter is pointer, decorator will hash its real value instead of pointer address.

-If you wanna compare pointer address, you should turn on `NeedCmpKeyPointerAddr`:
+If you wanna hash pointer address, you should turn on `NeedHashKeyPointerAddr`:

 	getUserScoreFromDbWithCache := gofnext.CacheFn1Err(getUserScore, &gofnext.Config{
-		NeedCmpKeyPointerAddr: true,
+		NeedHashKeyPointerAddr: true,
 	})

 ## Object functions
 Refer to: [object example](https://github.com/ahuigo/gofnext/blob/main/examples/object_test.go)